TancrediCogne/MetaboliteGNN/README.md

 # MetaboliteGNN
 This repository contains all the code asssociated with the project (TODO link).
 It allows to train multi-label classifier for metabolite function prediction based on structural information.
 All the processing and training steps are explained below.
-All the data (raw, pre-processed, and processed) is available on Zenodo (TODO link).
+All the data (raw, pre-processed, and processed) is available on Zenodo (https://zenodo.org/records/15162815).

 ## Data pre-processing
 - File needed: `hmdb_metabolites.xml` (can be downloaded at: https://hmdb.ca/downloads)